 Equipment for Night Photography

-You need an SLR camera (Digital or analog) with a lens with a large aperture (at least f/3.5 but ideally f/2/8) and some good performance ISO.
-It might be possible to shoot this on a compact camera too as some have f/2.8 aperture but the ISO performance is a bit less than the DSLR sensors.
+First of all, you need an SLR camera (Digital or analog) with a lens with large aperture (at least f/3.5 but ideally f/2.8) and some good performance of ISO.
+It might be possible to photograph this on a compact camera too as some have f/2.8 aperture but the ISO performance is a bit less than the DSLR sensors.

-The darker the place, the better the experience AND photograph.
-If you wish to take starry pictures in the garden behind your house or from your balcony it can be possible, however, for good, effective, better results you will need a place far away from city lights.
-See below a starry sky night again taken by Ion Paciu in central London from a 4th floor building.
-You can see the stars, however, it is far from the results we are after, right?
+If you wish to take starry pictures in the garden behind your house or from your balcony it can be possible, however, for good results you will need a place far away from city lights.
+See below starry sky taken by Ion Paciu in central London from a 4th floor building.
+You can faintly see the stars, however, it is far from the results we are after, right?

-Next, set your camera at a reasonable / medium / high ISO (this value depends on the camera ISO performance).
-Some older cameras have maximum ISO 1,600, some new cameras have 12,000 ISO.
-Anyway, our tutor tried first using 1,600 on the below image which proved to be too high, then the final value was 800 but the sky in this image was very bright due to the northern light.
+Next, set your camera at a reasonable (medium to high) ISO (this value depends on the camera ISO performance).
+Some older cameras have maximum ISO 1600, some new cameras have ISO 12000.
+Anyway, first our tutor tried using ISO 1600 on the below image which proved to be too high as the sky was very bright due to the northern light.
 So the final value was 800.

-Other images might require a higher ISO value like the one below 1,250 because the sky was much darker.
+Other images might require a higher ISO value like the one below (ISO 1,250) because the sky was much darker.

-Stars are far away from earth but the earth is rotating so you will need to use a shutter speed “fast” enough in order to avoid star trails.
+Stars are far away from Earth but Earth is rotating so you will need to use a shutter speed “fast” enough in order to avoid star trails.
 The shutter speed should be no longer than approximately 30 seconds.
 If the landscape around (or the sky) is quite bright you can actually achieve shutter speeds as fast as 15 – 20 seconds using a large f/2.8 aperture and a medium to high ISO.